Powerful Winds Delay More Olympic Skiing Events And Force Park's Closure

 In the men's alpine events, the downhill will be run at 11:30 a.m.
 Thursday local time (9:30 p.m.
 ET), and the super-G will start on Friday at 11 a.m.
 (9 p.m.ET Thursday).

-The U.S. team lost one of its downhill racers to a training injury Wednesday. skier Tommy Biesemeyer of Keene, N.Y., hurt his right ankle and will be replaced by Ryan Cochran-Siegle of Starksboro, Vt., team officials said.
+The U.S. team lost one of its downhill racers to a training injury Wednesday.
+Skier Tommy Biesemeyer of Keene, N.Y., hurt his right ankle and will be replaced by Ryan Cochran-Siegle of Starksboro, Vt., team officials said.
 Biesemeyer was taken to a medical clinic where he was treated and released.

 Of the weather delays, Paul Kristofic, the women's head alpine coach, said: "Everyone is a little bummed out when a day like this happens, but they do happen, so we're quite used to it."